Thank you to the co-petitioners of the Yazidi trauma care petition. The petition was tabled in the House of Commons, but no action has been taken.

-We’re pleased that the petition gathered a lot of publicity and public support for trauma care for the Yazidi women and girls.
+Although the petition gathered a lot of publicity and public support for trauma care for the Yazidi women and girls, we regret we were unable to affect government action.

 The organizers of the Women Refugees Advocacy Project invited Human Rights, Refugee, and Women’s organizations to join us as co-petitioners of the Yazidi trauma care petition.
-Your collaboration meant a great deal as MP Jenny Kwan tabled the petition in Ottawa, on October 29, 2018.
+Your collaboration meant a great deal.
+As MP Jenny Kwan tabled the petition in Ottawa on October 29, 2018 she announced that the petition was submitted by over 300 organizations.

 Women Refugees Advocacy Project, Vancouver, BC